kubernetes/enhancements/keps/sig-api-machinery/5080-ordered-namespace-deletion/README.md

 While namespace deletion, there could be cases that NetworkPolicy has deleted while the pods are running which cause the security concern of having Pods running unprotected.

-After this feature was introduced, we would have NetworkPolicy in lower DeletionOrderPriority than the Pods to avoid the above security concern.
+After this feature was introduced, we would have NetworkPolicy always deleted after the Pods to avoid the above security concern.

 #### Story 2 - having finalizer conflicts with deletion order

-E.g. the NetworkPolicy deletion order would be set lower than the pod and we could expect the Pod be deleted before NetworkPolicy.
-However, if even one pod has a finalizer which is waiting for network policies (which is opaque to Kubernetes), it will cause dependency loops and block the deletion process.
+E.g. if the pod has a finalizer which is waiting for network policies (which is opaque to Kubernetes), it will cause dependency loops and block the deletion process.

 Refer to the section `Handling Cyclic Dependencies`.

+#### Story 3 - having policy set up with parameter resources

+When ValidatingAdmissionPolicy is used in the cluster with parameterization, it is possible to use pod as the parameter resources.
+In this case, the parameter resources will be deleted before VAP and lead the VAP not in use.
+To make it even worse, if the ValidatingAdmissionPolicyBinding is configured with `.spec.paramRef.parameterNotFoundAction: Deny`, it could block certain resources operations and also hang the termination process.
+Similar concern applies to Webhooks with parameter resources.

+It is an existing issue with current namespace deletion as well.
+As long as we don't plan to have a dependency graph built, it will rely more on best practices and user's configuration.

 ### Notes/Constraints/Caveats (Optional)